 Liquidity as a term is defined as the ability to buy or sell assets in the market without causing a drastic change in the assets price.
 Liquidity can refer to two different areas: liquid markets and liquid assets.

-Liquid market means that there are always investors in the market willing to trade.
-A liquid asset refers to an asset that can be easily converted into cash.
+A liquid market is a market that has a lot of trading activity, with many individuals willing to trade.
+On the other hand, a liquid asset refers to an asset that can be easily converted into cash.

 But what does this mean when talking about cryptocurrencies?

-If the market is liquid, meaning that there are enough buyers that are willing to buy Bob’s tokens for the price he is asking, Bob is able to sell his assets quickly and sell at the price he wants.
-Bob’s trade does not affect the token price since there is sufficient liquidity to accommodate for Bob’s trade.
+If the market is liquid, meaning that there are enough buyers that are willing to buy Bob’s tokens for the price he is asking, Bob is able to sell his assets quickly and at the price he wants.
+Bob’s trade doesn't affect the market price as there is sufficient liquidity to accommodate it.

 How to tell if a market is liquid

-However, the order book might not always be an accurate representation due to factors like stop-limit orders and iceberg orders, which are created with using trade automation and as a result don’t always appear on an order book until specific conditions are met for those orders.
+However, the order book might not always be an accurate representation due to factors like stop-limit orders and iceberg orders, which are not always visible in the order book.

 Liquidity is extremely important when considering your trades.
-It is one key factor for easily entering or exiting the market.
+It is one key factor for easily entering or exiting a particular market.